 Is there a need to inform the insurance company about probate?

-Yes, letting the insurance company know about probate is necessary to follow the rules and keep coverage.
+Yes, informing the insurance company about probate is necessary to follow the rules and keep coverage.
 In Texas, the policyholder or estate executor must meet notification requirements by giving all relevant probate details to the insurer.
 This includes sharing steps taken during probate to update records and meet compliance checks.
 Doing this reduces the risk of unexpected policy termination or denied claims, protecting the property’s insurance during probate.

 For more detailed guidance on managing your estate during probate or for other related inquiries, contact Ready House Buyer for expert advice tailored to your situation.